orbitdb/orbitdb.org/community/index.md

 excerpt: ""
 ---

 OrbitDB has an active developer community.
-Your best place to find us is on Gitter TODO.
+Your best place to find us is on [Gitter](https://gitter.im/orbitdb/Lobby).
+We also have communities on [Matrix](https://riot.im/app/#/room/#orbit-db:matrix.org) and [Discord](https://discord.gg/v3RNE3M).
+And all of these chats are bridged together!

 ## Biweekly Calls